Thursday, November 21, 2024

 advertisement

 The easiest way to tell if your root chakra is blocked or closed is to watch yourself in a stressful situation.
-If you immediately lose your temper, or start calling people names, or stomp off angrily, that’s a surefire sign that your root chakra is messed up.
+If you immediately lose your temper, start calling people names, or stomp off angrily, that’s a surefire sign that your root chakra is messed up.
 Unfortunately, that very impatience may be what prevents you from being able to reopen it.

 root chakra